-Frank’s work, which covers 80 acres of the campus, prioritizes sustainability and harmonious environmental design, referred to as organic architecture.
-In his lifetime, Frank saw 12 of his 18 original designs come to fruition.
-The Usonian Faculty House, Frank’s thirteenth design, was posthumously built in 2013.
+Wright’s work, which covers 80 acres of the campus, prioritizes sustainability and harmonious environmental design, referred to as organic architecture.
+In his lifetime, Wright saw 12 of his 18 original designs come to fruition.
+The Usonian Faculty House, Wright’s thirteenth design, was posthumously built in 2013.

-The plans Frank oversaw included Annie Pfeiffer Chapel, the Buckner Building (previously known as the Roux Library), the Polk County Science Building, the Watson Fine Building, the Three Seminars (the L.A.
-Raulerson Building) the Esplanades, the Ordway Building, the Danforth Chapel, and the Water Dome.
+The plans Wright oversaw included Annie Pfeiffer Chapel, the Buckner Building (previously known as the Roux Library), the Polk County Science Building, the Watson-Fine Building, the Three Seminars (the L.A.
+Raulerson Building), the Esplanades, the Ordway Building, the Danforth Chapel, and the Water Dome.

 So, how did an architectural legend make his way to Lakeland?

-In 1938, Ludd M. Spivey, the college’s president, extended his vision for the school to Frank in the hopes that he could bring the dream to life.
-In his now-famous telegram, Ludd proposed a “Temple of Education,” and as they say, the rest is history.
+In 1938, Ludd M. Spivey, the college’s president, extended his vision for the school to the architect in the hopes that Wright could bring the dream to life.
+In his now-famous telegram, Spivey proposed a “great education temple,” and as they say, the rest is history.

-In 1938, 70 year old Frank visited the campus, an inoperative citrus field, and was surprised to find such a non-traditional Floridian landscape.
-The 80-ft. hill beside Lake Hollingsworth, groves of citrus trees, and completely un-developed campus inspired Frank to refer to imagined design as “a child of the sun.”
-With that, the vision was born, and plans for the Annie Pfeiffer Chapel were presented months later.
+In 1938, 70-year-old Wright visited the campus, an inoperative citrus field, and was surprised to find such a non-traditional Floridian landscape.
+The 80-ft hill beside Lake Hollingsworth, groves of citrus trees, and completely undeveloped campus inspired Wright to refer to the imagined design as “a child of the sun.”
+With that, the vision was born, and plans for the Annie Pfeiffer Chapel were presented soon after.

-The Annie Pfeiffer Chapel took 3 years to complete and work ceased in 1941.
-As construction was being done in the chapel, headway was being made on smaller buildings, the Three Seminars, which were completed by 1942.
+The Annie Pfeiffer Chapel took three years to complete and work ceased in 1941.
+As construction was being done in the chapel, headway was being made on smaller buildings including the Three Seminars, which were completed by 1942.
 Shortly thereafter, the E.T.
 Roux Library (now the Buckner Building) was finished.

-Subsequent buildings to reach completion in 1948 were the Emile E. Watson + Benjamin Fine Administration buildings, as well as Frank’s largest water feature in the world: the Water Dome.
+Subsequent buildings to reach completion in 1948 were the Emile E. Watson + Benjamin Fine Administration buildings, as well as Wright’s largest water feature in the world: the Water Dome.

-The 1950s brought The Lucius Pond Ordway Industrial Arts Building (Frank’s favorite, completed in 1952), the William H. Danforth Chapel, (featuring Frank’s final completed stained-glass window, finished in 1955), and The Polk County Science Building (completed in 1958), which was the final project completed before Frank’s 1959 passing.
+The 1950s brought The Lucius Pond Ordway Industrial Arts Building (Wright’s personal favorite, completed in 1952), the William H. Danforth Chapel, (featuring Wright’s final completed stained-glass window, finished in 1955), and the Polk County Science Building (completed in 1958), which was the final project completed before the architect died in 1959.

 The National Park Service of the US Department of the Interior dubbed the campus a National Historic Landmark in 2012.
 The distinction was given to the campus due to it boasting the largest collection of Frank Lloyd Wright architecture on a single site in the world.